 The thing that remained constant for Gin was her passion for art and her desire to help others.
 She became interested in the services provided by Jefferson Center, which included an art co-op at the time.
 She believed this was the perfect place for help, and while the co-op did not last, her instructor referred her to the center’s wellness classes.
 Through these, she began to fully appreciate and align herself with Jefferson Center’s commitment to recovery.
 The wellness community at Jefferson Center helped Gin regain control of her life.

-“They (Jefferson Center) acknowledge that it takes time, it takes community, and they meet the needs of the individual.”
+“They (Jefferson Center) acknowledged that it takes time, it takes a community, and they meet the needs of the individual.”

 Gin still takes many strides to improve her mental health.
 One of the most effective methods, she has found, is by going on a walk with some even more “offbeat” than herself.